mlhaufe/brevity/README.md

 ### Extending Data

-Data declarations can be extended by utilizing the `extend` symbol:
+Data declarations can be extended by passing the base data declaration as the first argument to `data`:

 ```js
 const IntExp = data({